United Way of the Klamath Basin has several volunteer committees that operate

 N. Third Street.
 Each Spring during national volunteer week, the Center

 the Klamath Country Volunteer of the Year Recognition banquet.
-Carol
+Don &

-The 2013 annual event was a big success with 27 individuals and organizations
+The 2015 annual event was a big success with a near record 37 individuals

-being recognized.
-This marked the 20th annual event.
-The Klamath
+and organizations being recognized.
+This marked the 22nd annual event.

 thanks to media judges Lyle Ahrens, KOTI; Paul Hanson, Wynne Broadcasting;